The European Beer Pledge

-Transcending the Pledge, the multi-stakeholder approach was considered vital to developing and implementing approaches that could be successfully implemented at national level and in line with local expectations and customs.
-At the EU level this approach was encapsulated through an industry-NGO partnership, established under the Forum and continuing to this day, between The Brewers of Europe and the European Transport Safety Council, the leading Europe-wide NGO for road safety.
+The Beer Pledge’s multi-stakeholder approach is vital to developing approaches that can be successfully implemented at a national level, in line with local expectations and customs.
+This approach is encapsulated through industry-NGO partnerships such as the EU level collaboration between The Brewers of Europe and the European Transport Safety Council, the leading Europe-wide NGO for road safety.

-In 2015 the Pledge was also further strengthened at a pan-European level under the consumer information pillar, with a landmark commitment from brewers to voluntarily roll-out both ingredients listing and nutritional information for beer brands across the EU.
+In 2015, Brewers strengthened the Pledge with a landmark commitment to voluntarily roll out both ingredient lists and nutritional information for beer brands across the EU.

-Rolling the Pledge out, the brewing sector is contributing to the implementation not just of the EU Strategy to support Member States in reducing alcohol related harm, but also of the Action Plan of the European Committee of National Alcohol Policy and Action, the WHO Global Strategy, the WHO Euro Action Plan and the many national action plans in place across the EU.
+The European Beer Pledge shows that the brewing sector is contributing not just to the EU’s strategy to reduce alcohol-related harm, but also to the WHO Global Strategy, the WHO Euro Action Plan and the many national action plans across the EU.